Uterine Fibroids, Infertility and Getting Pregnant

 Request a Consultation

-If you're interested in a consultation regarding fibroids or would like to learn about a clinical trial for uterine fibroid treatment, please call 877.455.4HER or fill out this form.
+If you're interested in a consultation regarding fibroids, please call 877.455.4HER or fill out this form.

 Nearly half of women in the U.S. deal with uterine fibroids, or non-cancerous growths (also called tumors) in the uterus.
 Many of my patients complain about painful menstrual cramps and heavy bleeding.
 It’s perfectly normal to wonder how uterine fibroids can affect your lifestyle and ask about ways to treat uterine fibroids.
 One topic that’s important to shed light on is how uterine fibroids affect fertility and pregnancy.
 Here are some of the most common questions my patients with uterine fibroids ask when it comes to getting, or being, pregnant.